Mumble-SRL/MBurger-Android/nooko3/src/main/java/mumble/nooko3/sdk/NKPay/Readme.md

 Then next time you call the "profile" API you will have new informations about the customer logged in, including the subscriptions he has.

-Automatically Stripe™ will charge an user with the inserted card, if there is not enough money on it or the payment will go wrong, you will know when you call the profile api.
+Automatically Stripe will charge an user with the inserted card, if there is not enough money on it or the payment will go wrong, you will know when you call the profile api.